elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

   - plants that were sold had lower productivity but experience greater improvement in the hands of the new owner and its best if the hedge fund is invovled
   - more competition indicates better matching chances
 - Workers do not benefit
-  - reduction in wage hours stagnation in wages, although labour productivity goes up
+  - reduction in wage hours, stagnation in wages, although labour productivity goes up
   - increase in labor productivity is only significant in highly unionized industries
 - return on assets performance measurement from 2,000 activism events (1994 to 2007)
   - ROA versus control group in the same three-digit SIC industry and year adjusted for firm size and age